modyitz/Portfolio/README.md

-# Portfolio
-Shows the apps and the tools that has been used to develop the marketing approach
-# Portfolio Project — Setup Log
+# Portfolio Project - Setup Log

 This repository documents the first step: installing the required tools, setting up a public GitHub repository, and recording the process.
 Below is a plain account of what I installed, the steps I completed.